Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 d.
 Financial risk

-The Company avails credit from overseas suppliers for a period of 180 days.
-The Company collects dues from the customers within a period of 30 days.
-The Company places fixed deposits with the Company Bankers and the Company’s liquid assets like trade receivables, finished goods and raw material which has been procured based on the confirmed orders/indicated orders will be sufficient enough to repay the outstanding payables.
+The Company procures material from overseas suppliers on credit for a period of 180 days.
+The Company collects dues from the customers within a period of 30-45 days.
+The Company places fixed deposits with the Company Bankers and the Company's liquid assets like trade receivables, finished goods and raw material which has been procured based on the confirmed orders/indicated orders will be sufficient enough to repay the outstanding payables.
 The management regularly monitors the liquid assets value vis-a-vis outstanding balance of payables.

 f.
 Credit risk